yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 All these parameters are described in the supplied config files.

-***WARNING***: Please make sure no error occured in the file loading step in the terminal output before supplying data.
+***WARNING***: Make sure no error occured in the file loading step in the terminal output before supplying data.

 ### Pose graph optimization